punchlistlabs/punchlist-for-wordpress/readme.txt

 * Provides the ability to create projects from the edit screen.

 == Upgrade Notice ==
+= 1.2.8 =
+* Updated API calls.

+= 1.2.5 =
+* Previous versions of this plugin won't be able to create a new Punchlist project in WP 5.9+
+* Adding pages to existing projects would still work but it's recommened to update for full functionality

 = 1.2.4 =
 * Fixes issues with API communication to the Punchlist application.